alenmirc/NUPals-Mobile/README.md

 - Express.js
 - MongoDB

+## Note

+This project primarily focuses on implementing the backend architecture and core functionalities of the NUPals mobile application, including authentication, interest matching, messaging, and API integration.
+While the application is fully functional, the frontend can still be improved in future iterations through enhanced UI/UX, performance optimizations, and additional features.

 ## Credits

 This project was developed as part of the **National University Capstone Project** by **alenmirc** for the **National University** community.